-Oconee County should also work to establish a local conservation bank to help preserve and protect not only the area's natural resources, but also those historical and cultural resources that are valuable links to the past.
-By providing for the creation of a fund that could assist in the purchase of conservation easements, as well as an administrative structure that could assist residents in exploring the advantages and disadvantages of having property conserved, a local bank would be an asset to all citizens of Oconee County.
+Oconee County should also work to establish a local conservation bank to help preserve and protect not only the areas natural resources but also those historical and cultural resources that are valuable links to the past.
+The establishment of a local conservation bank will be an asset to all citizens of Oconee County.
+The conservation bank will be able to assist residents in exploring the advantages and disadvantages of having property conserved.
+At the same time the local conservation bank will be able to help raise the funds necessary to purchase conservation easements.